stripe/stripe-commercetools-checkout-app/processor/README.md

 ## Enhanced Refund Processing

 The processor now includes enhanced support for handling multiple refunded events through a dedicated `processStripeEventRefunded` method.
-This enhancement provides:
+This enhancement is controlled by the `STRIPE_ENABLE_MULTI_OPERATIONS` feature flag.

+### Configuration

+**IMPORTANT**: Enhanced multirefund support is an opt-in feature controlled by the `STRIPE_ENABLE_MULTI_OPERATIONS` environment variable.

+- **Default**: `false` (disabled) - Uses basic refund tracking
+- **To Enable**: Set `STRIPE_ENABLE_MULTI_OPERATIONS=true` in your environment configuration
+- **Behavior**:
+  - **When enabled**: Uses `processStripeEventRefunded()` with enhanced tracking
+  - **When disabled**: Uses `processStripeEvent()` with basic tracking

 ### Key Features
 - **Multiple Refund Support**: Handles scenarios where multiple refunds may be processed for the same charge
 - **Accurate Refund Data**: Retrieves the latest refund information directly from Stripe API to ensure accurate refund amounts and IDs
 - **Robust Error Handling**: Includes proper error handling and logging for refund processing scenarios
 - **Transaction Updates**: Updates commercetools payment transactions with the correct refund details
+- **Enhanced Logging**: Tracks `multiOperationsEnabled` and `isMultipleRefund` status for debugging
+- **Warning System**: Warns merchants when multiple refunds are attempted without the feature enabled

 ### Implementation Details
 The enhanced refund processing:
 1. Receives `charge.refunded` webhook events from Stripe
+2. Routes to appropriate handler based on `STRIPE_ENABLE_MULTI_OPERATIONS` flag
-2. Queries Stripe API to retrieve the latest refund information for the charge
+3. When enabled: Queries Stripe API to retrieve the latest refund information for the charge
-3. Updates the payment transaction in commercetools with the correct refund details
+4. Updates the payment transaction in commercetools with the correct refund details
-4. Handles cases where no refund is found gracefully
+5. Handles cases where no refund is found gracefully
-5. Provides comprehensive logging for debugging and monitoring
+6. Provides comprehensive logging for debugging and monitoring
+7. Warns if webhook-based tracking may not work properly without the feature enabled